Localization of Gravitino Field on $f(R)$ Thick Branes: Localization of gravitino field with the coupling term on thick branes

-Thus, if the coupling constant is strong enough ($\eta>\eta_0$), the right-handed zero mode can be localized on the brane.
-It is not difficult to check that the left-handed zero mode can not be localized on the brane under the condition \eqref{NormalizationConditionfR0CaseI1Foreta}.
+Thus, if the coupling constant is strong enough ($\eta>\eta_0$), the right-handed zero mode can be localized in the brane.
+It is not difficult to check whether the left-handed zero mode canbe localized in the brane under the condition \eqref{NormalizationConditionfR0CaseI1Foreta}.

-On the other hand, the potential $V^L(z(y))$ for positive $\eta$ is always positive and vanishes far away from the brane.
-This type of potential cannot trap any bound state, and hence there is no left-handed gravitino zero mode.
-The structure of the potential $V^L$ is determined by the parameters $k$, $b$ and $\eta$.
+On the other hand, the potential $V^L(z(y))$ for positive $\eta$ is always positive and vanishes with increasing distance from the brane.
+This type of potential cannot trap any bound state; hence, there is no left-handed gravitino zero mode.
+The structure of the potential $V^L$ is determined by the parameters $k$, $b$, and $\eta$.
 For given $k$ and $b$, the potential $V^L$ has a barrier for a small $\eta$.
-When $\eta$ increases, there will be a quasi-potential well and the depth of the well will increase with the value of $\eta$.
-However, for given $\eta$ and $k$ (or $b$), the height of the potential $V^L$ increases with $b$ (or $k$) and the quasi-potential well changes into a barrier as the growth of $b$ (or $k$).
-The behavior of $V^L$ around the point $y=0$ is similar to that of the function $y^4$ and there will be three extreme points if a quasi-potential well exists around the point $y=0$.
-Doing third-order Taylor series expansion of $\partial_y V^L$ near the point $y=0$, we will get
+When $\eta$ increases, a quasipotential well appears, and the depth of the well increases with the value of $\eta$.
+However, for given $\eta$ and $k$ (or $b$), the height of the potential $V^L$ increases with $b$ (or $k$), and the quasipotential well changes into a barrier with the growth of $b$ (or $k$).
+The behavior of $V^L$ around the point $y=0$ is similar to that of the function $y^4$, and there will be three extreme points if a quasipotential well exists around the point $y=0$.
+Using the third-order Taylor series expansion of $\partial_y V^L$ near the point $y=0$, we obtain